Top Graduate Degrees in Business (2021)

 Featured Professor: Harry G. Chernoff, PhD

 Dr. Harry G. Chernoff is the deputy chair of the department of technology, operations, and statistics at NYU Stern School of Business, where he is also a clinical professor of real estate and operations management.
-He received his MS in quantitative analysis and his PhD in operations management from Stern.
+He received his MS in quantitative analysis, his PhD in operations management, and his BS in management from Stern School of Business.

 Other Programs of Note: